mslinn/git-stats-scala/README.md

     bin/run -u mslinn 2016

 You can also run SBT if desired.
-These options cause git logs from all of 2016 are processed, for the `cadenza` project, with subtotals;
-XML files are ignored:
+The options shown cause git logs from all of 2016 to be processed, for the `cadenza` project, with subtotals, and XML files are to be ignored:

     sbt "run 2016 -d /mnt/c/work/training/cadenza -v -i xml"